 - 1. Revenue from SB 1 must be prioritized for basic road maintenance and safety projects.
 The County's SB 1 funds can be spent on other types of Road Fund eligible projects because Solano County's Pavement Condition Index (PCI) meets or exceeds 80. - 2.
 Per SB 1, Solano County also needs to consider plans to incorporate technologies and material recycling techniques into projects, where feasible, that lower greenhouse gas emissions and reduce the cost of maintaining local streets and roads.
 Regular maintenance habits on higher PCI pavements, like our maintenance program, are recognized for reduced GHG emissions versus more intensive rehabilitation strategies.
 In addition, the CIP incorporates the use of recycled tire rubber in some of the road maintenance projects. - 3.
 The County must submit an annual report at the end of each fiscal year to the CTC that includes a description and location of each completed project, the amount of funds expended, the completion date, and the estimated useful life of the improvement.
-The first annual report for FY2017/18 is due October 1, 2018.

-Prior to SB 1, the CIP contained a relatively large list of deferred and unfunded projects due to the depressed tax revenues resulting from the lower price of fuel.
-The revenues from SB 1 will allow the CIP to fund more projects in FY2018/19 that maintain or improve the County's roads, bridges, culverts, sidewalks, signage, striping, and signalized intersections.
-In compiling this year's CIP, the Department is largely advancing projects that had been deferred or which remained unfunded due to lack of available funding.
-Projects included in the CIP over the next two years include the following:
+The revenues from SB 1 will allow the CIP to fund more projects in FY2019/20 that maintain or improve the County's roads, bridges, culverts, sidewalks, signage, striping, and signalized intersections.
+In compiling this year's CIP, the Department is continuing to advance projects that had been deferred or which remained previously unfunded due to lack of available funding options (pre-SB 1).
+Significant projects included in the CIP over the next two years include the following:

-- FEMA Storm Damage Repair Project 2018 will address the permanent and final repairs that will be completed by contract in fall of 2018, including Cantelow Road, Gates Canyon Road, and Steiger Hills Road. - Culvert Repair Project 2018 will replace two large culverts on Cherry Glen Road. - Hay and Hawkins Roads Shoulder Improvements will widen shoulders and overlay portions of these roads. - HSIP 8 Striping Improvements will place upgraded thermoplastic striping on 140 miles of roads. - HSIP 8 Guardrail Improvements will upgrade guardrail at 22 locations. - Farrell Road Intersection Improvements at Gibson Canyon Road will improve the intersection approaches. - Culvert Repair Project 2019 will replace two large culverts on Cantelow Road. - Farm to Market Phase 3 Improvements will widen and overlay portions of Abernathy Road, Mankas Corners Road, and Suisun Valley Road. - Timm Road Improvements will widen, overlay, and provide vertical grade improvements to portions of the road north of Peaceful Glen Road. - Overlay Project 2019 Midway Road will overlay a portion of Midway Road. - Stevenson Bridge Rehabilitation will retrofit the bridge for improved seismic capacity, as well as improve the southern road alignment.

-- Various light pavement maintenance projects are included, such as chipseals, microsurfacing seals, and asphalt rubber chipseals. - Various right of way acquisitions are included to potentially create better design options and enhance upcoming projects.
+- Culvert repair projects will replace large culverts on Cherry Glen Road, Cantelow Road, and Mix Canyon Road. - McCormack Road will have paving and drainage improvements on the gravel section west of Canright Road. - Farrell Road Intersection Improvements at Gibson Canyon Road will improve the intersection approaches. - Farm to Market Phase 3 Improvements will widen and overlay portions of Abernathy Road, Mankas Corners Road, and Suisun Valley Road. - Foothill Drive will construct curve improvements to enhance safety. - Timm Road Improvements will widen, overlay, and provide vertical grade improvements to portions of the road north of Peaceful Glen Road. - Overlay Project 2019 Midway Road will overlay a portion of Midway Road. - Starr Subdivision will have sidewalk rehabilitation and gap closure improvements. - Stevenson Bridge Rehabilitation will retrofit the bridge for improved seismic capacity, as well as improve the southern road alignment. - Various light pavement maintenance projects are included, such as chipseals, microsurfacing seals, and asphalt rubber chipseals. - Various right of way acquisitions are included to potentially create better design options and enhance upcoming projects.